-Island is a new target platform introduced in the brand new Elements 9 release.
+Island is a new target platform introduced back with Elements 9.
 Simply put, Island lets you write low-level CPU-native code.

 Island goes a level deeper, forgoing the higher-level abstractions and letting you build directly to the low-level, non-OOP platform APIs – using "unmanaged" and CPU-native code in each case.

-For the initial release, Island supports targeting the Win32 API for Windows (32-bit and 64-bit), as well as the glibc API for Linux (64-bit).
-But Island itself is a generic platform that can and will be expanded to other native targets as well in the future, including Darwin but not limited to (low-level macOS), ARM Linux (for example on embedded systems such as Rasberry PIs), and the Android NDK.
+But Island itself is a generic platform that can and will be expanded to other native targets as well in the future, including but not limited to Darwin (low-level macOS).
+In fact, Elements 9.1 adds support for ARM Linux (for example on embedded systems such as Raspberry PIs), and for the Android NDK with a range of CPU options.

-Island lets you use all three of the Elements languages – Oxygene, C# and Swift – to write this native code for Windows and Linux.
-It also works with the Java language preview we're shipping with Elements 9 in Fire, as well.
+Island lets you use all of the Elements languages – Oxygene, C#, Swift and Java – to write this native code.

 Let this sink in: You can now use C# to write CPU-native Windows code.
 Or use Oxygene on Linux, natively.
-Or (with the next release) write Java code against the Android NDK.
+Or write Java code against the Android NDK!
 And any other combination you can think of.

 Couple that with the excellent support for the three existing higher-level platforms, and your Elements language of choice now truly runs everywhere, and it goes without saying that all four languages are completely compatible across all platforms.